 1. Start with a Strong Headline

 People often focus their resume-building efforts on listing out professional accomplishments and education experience…just the facts.
 They forget that the ultimate goal is to tell the broker who they are, and why they’d be a great addition to the agent roster.
+(This is good practice for when you join a brokerage and have to sell your personal brand.)
 A headline is often undervalued.
 Many resumes don’t even include them.
 But a great headline can establish your identity and set the tone that the reader carries with them throughout your entire real estate resume.

 The headline is where you emphasize your unique selling point.
 It’s your opportunity to stand out amidst a sea of other people who, just like you, have likely gone to school, had previous jobs, and know how to use Microsoft Office and the MLS.
 Think about why you would hire you.
 Are you a successful real estate veteran with a proven lead generation strategy?
 Are you a newly licensed agent whose previous experience in an administrative role at a real estate office gives you a distinct advantage?
 Are you a people-person who is comfortable making friends in a room full of strangers?
 Do you have past success in marketing or sales positions that translates well to real estate?
 These are selling points that set you apart, and that’s what the headline of your real estate resume should focus on.
 There are a number of great online examples of resume headlines to help you get started.

 2. Demonstrate Self-Motivation

 Recruiting is the lifeblood of any real estate brokerage.
 However, time and money spent recruiting people who ultimately don’t earn their license, or fail within the first year of earning a license, is a major loss for brokers.
 While many brokers have training and mentorship programs available, a broker’s ideal candidate is one who will hit the ground running with as little support from the broker as possible.